FRRouting/frr/doc/user/isisd.rst

    Reset the 'metric-type' to the default 'igp' metric.

+.. clicmd:: prefix-metric

+   Set the 'prefix-metric' flag (aka.
+M-Flag) for the current FAD.

+   When a FAD with a 'prefix-metric' flag is elected, the redistributed prefixes (i.e. from another protocol or another IS-IS level) are advertised with an additional specific per algorithm Flex-Algo metric.
+This metric is used instead of the 'igp' one when computing the paths.
+If it is available (probably because of an incorrect Flex-Algo implementation on another system), the 'igp' metric will not be used and the prefix will be dropped.

+   The Flex-Algo Prefix Metric reflects the actual cost of the redistributing router to the destination whereas the 'igp' metric values are constant.

+.. clicmd:: no prefix-metric

+   Unset the 'prefix-metric' flag (aka.
+M-Flag) for the current FAD.

 .. clicmd:: affinity exclude-any NAME

    Add the specified affinity to the list of exclude-any affinities.
 The